perceptron8/pinky.ext/README.md

 ## How?

 It redirects some of the requests made by your browser (see [Permissions](#permissions)]).

 Check out [JavaScript APIs](https://developer.chrome.com/extensions/webRequest) for details.

 ## Where?

-You can install Pinky with just one click!
+You can install Pinky with just one click.

 - [Chrome Web Store](https://chrome.google.com/webstore/detail/pinky/eijmklfnehnnkbfcoabieogaomookbna)